Lowe's To Lay Off About 125 Workers, Move Jobs To India

 Re: (Score:2)

+So your hot take on this is that shitty things happened to other people, shitty things are now happening to these people, everyone deserves shit because that's the way the world works, shut up and like it?

+Fantastic.
+When you wonder why the world sucks, go look in a mirror.

-Interesting fact about Lowes and Home Depot (Score:3)
+Interesting fact about Lowes and Home Depot (Score:5, Interesting)

 Founder of Lowes is a Hillary supporter and contributed money to her campaign.